lacerbi/web-txt2img/README.md

 # web-txt2img — Browser‑Only Text‑to‑Image Library

 A lightweight, browser‑only JavaScript/TypeScript library that provides a unified API to generate images from text prompts in the browser.
+It uses open-weights text-to-image generation models such as SD-Turbo and Janus-Pro-1B.
 It supports multiple backends (WebGPU, WebNN, WASM) and models via pluggable adapters.

-This README shows the recommended worker‑first integration for application developers.
-For the full advanced guide (worker protocol and the underlying direct API), see docs/DEVELOPER_GUIDE.md.
+Models are downloaded on-the-fly and stored locally.

 ## Features